sarapmagcode/pytrading-console/README.md

 ### PyTrading: Console Edition
-A console application trading engine made using Python.
+A console app trading engine made using Python.

 This uses fake generated market data.
-Additionally, both the market and user data are currenly stored in a json file.
+Both the market and user data are currenly stored in a json file.

 #### Features
 - [x] Register